 Chris's background is in engineering, philosophy and theology and he has a doctorate in philosophical hermeneutics.
-He tutors and lectures in climate change, history of science, philosophy, critical thinking, and theology in various Melbourne universities.
+He teaches in climate change, history of science, philosophy, critical thinking, and theology at the University of Divinity and the University of Melbourne.

 Chris is interested in the nature of science and the relationship between science and religion.
-His doctorate focussed on scientific and theological ways of knowing and argued for the ubiquity of HUFPAT: a hermeneutic, universal, fiduciary and provisional approach to truth.
+His research focusses on scientific and theological ways of knowing and the ubiquity of HUFPAT: a hermeneutic, universal, fiduciary and provisional approach to truth.
 (Seeing you asked: the philosophical hermeneutics arising from Martin Heidegger and Hans-Georg Gadamer along with the philosophy of science of Michael Polanyi and defending a view of robust truth in the face of the onslaughts of Richard Rorty's "truth is what your peers will let you get away with saying."
 Roughly.)

 Chris enjoys public speaking on matters of science and faith, worldviews, and theories of knowledge.